 An exciting and moving, interactive puppet show with live music & hands-on craft making activity for all ages.
 Fully accessible, covid-safe, a great family outing!

 In May Half-Term 2021, families joined Thingumajig Theatre and People Express at Rosliston Forestry Centre for a brand new puppet show- 'The Magic Lantern'.
-The interactive show told the story of Silas, a Cygnet who was worried to leave the nest.
-In search of the beautiful Silver Lake, where Silas could reunite with his friends and family, families were invited to join a hands-on making activity to design lanterns to help light Silas path through the deep dark wood.
+The interactive show tells the story of Silas, a Cygnet who was worried to leave the nest.
+In search of the beautiful Silver Lake, where Silas can reunite with his friends and family, families were invited to join a hands-on making activity to design lanterns to help light Silas path through the deep dark wood.

 The magical adventure was designed to help families explore challenging times we face as we all carefully move towards connecting with people and places outside the safety of our homes once again.

 'The Magic Lantern' was developed with the support of SHOUT, a group for families with disabled children, to help advise on making it a magical and accessible experience for all.